 How to Improve Mental Health at Work & Reduce Stress

 There is a reason humans respond to a range of emotions with specific physiological responses (such as crying) and it is important to understand how mental and physical health are connected.
 When we view them holistically and recognize which stressors trigger certain responses, it can become easier to feel and discuss so-called “negative” emotions—even at work.
 And when we do experience those feelings, we can be better prepared to work through them in a healthy way.

-In today’s remote/virtual/hybrid environment (which Melissa referred to as “an unnatural form of filtered communication”) it is certainly more difficult to have personal conversations.
+In today’s remote/virtual/hybrid environment (which Melissa referred to as “a ‘technically’ unnatural and adapted form of filtered communication”) it can certainly be more difficult to have personal conversations.
 Still, it is more important than ever.
 During our book club meetings, we talked about ways to enhance connection in a Zoom world where multi-tasking is almost expected.
 Essentially, it boils down to being present and mindful in a naturally distracting setting.
 So, how do we do that?
 (Hint: it starts with our “do not disturb” settings!
 And sometimes it is okay to say “no” …)